Greg-Boggs/gregboggs.com/content/blog/2013-07-11-portland-drupal-group-gets-a-little-awesome.md

 ---
 Have you ever had a client ask for everything to be red?
 Or perhaps it was auto playing audio on every page load?
 Well, check these awesome sites out.

 Portland is a Drupal epicenter.
-The Drupal community comes together strongly in many places around the world and [Portland&#8217;s Drupal User Group][1] is no exception.
+The Drupal community comes together strongly in many places around the world and [Portland's Drupal User Group][1] is no exception.
 Once a month we gather for conference quality presentations about all sorts of advanced Drupal topics.
 Last night our fantastic host, Jason, Yee [(JYee)][2] did something different.
-He had us break into 7 teams with the goal of using 4 specific modules to produce a website that&#8217;s awesome in 1 hour.
+He had us break into 7 teams with the goal of using 4 specific modules to produce a website that's awesome in 1 hour.
 The competition was stiff.
 Everything from advanced working, feature-complete Drupal builds to sparkles that actually sparkled.
 I appologize now if any of these screen shots make your eyes water.

 [Tweet with us at #pdxdug.][3]